pvdz/escaya/README.md

 **Work in progress**

-Still to early to release the source file to public, but a demo can be found [here](https://escaya.github.io/escaya/).
+Still too early to release the source file to public, but a demo can be found [here](https://escaya.github.io/escaya/).

 ## Features